-- Controlling the body temperature, peristalsis, rate of heartbeat, and blood pressure.
+- Controlling body temperature, peristalsis, the rate of heartbeat, and blood pressure.

 - Forming an axis with the pituitary which is the main link between the nervous and the endocrine systems.

 The tectum is a small portion of the brain, specifically the dorsal part of the midbrain.
-It serves as a relay center for the sensory information from the ears to the cerebrum.
+It serves as a relay centre for the sensory information from the ears to the cerebrum.
 It also controls the reflex movements of the head, eye and neck muscles.
 It provides a passage for the different neurons moving in and out of the cerebrum.

-Tegmentum is a region found in the brainstem.
-It is the largest complex structure with the ninety nuclei present under the rectum.
+Tegmentum is a region within the brainstem.
+It is a complex structure with various components.
 It forms the platform for the midbrain and connects with the thalamus, cerebral cortex, and the spinal cord.
 It is mainly involved in the movements, sleep, arousal, attention, and various basic reflexes.

 The cerebellum is the second largest part of the brain which is located in the posterior portion of the medulla and pons.
-Both, the cerebellum and cerebrum are separated by tentorium cerebelli and transverse fissure.
+The cerebellum and cerebrum are separated by tentorium cerebelli and transverse fissure.
 Cortex is the outer surface of the cerebellum and its parallel ridges are called as the foila.
 Apart from this, the cerebellum has the cerebellar peduncles, cerebellar nuclei, anterior and posterior lobes, etc. The cerebellum consists of two hemispheres the outer grey cortex and the inner white medulla.
 It is mainly responsible for coordinating and maintaining the body balance during walking, running, riding, swimming, and fine control of the voluntary movements.
 The main functions of the cerebellum include:

 - It senses equilibrium.